Top 4 Strategies to Mitigate Targeted Cyber Intrusions: Mandatory Requirement Explained

 This section gives an overview of the compliance and reporting requirements for the Top 4.

 PSPF reporting requirements

-- the Auditor-General of the Australian National Audit Office; as per the guidance set out in the PSPF.
+- Auditor-General of the Australian National Audit Office, as per the guidance set out in the PSPF.

 For further information regarding reporting requirements, consult the PSPF documentation which is available on the Attorney-General's Department's PSPF web page or check with your Agency Security Advisor (ASA).